-The Texas Health and Human Services Commission can take up to 30 days to process an application for SNAP benefits, also known as food stamps.
-If you need immediate assistance, you may qualify for the expedited program and receive benefits the business day after you file your application.
+The Texas Health and Human Services Commission (HHSC) can take up to 30 days to process an application for Special Nutrition Assistance Program (SNAP) benefits, also known as food stamps.
+If you need immediate assistance, however, you may qualify for the expedited program and receive benefits the business day after you file your application.

 Qualifying for Expedited SNAP in Texas

 When reviewing an application for SNAP benefits, Texas HHSC factors in your household income and expenses.
 If you live with other people, share food expenses and prepare meals together, you are considered a "household."